-- f) The numbers must use the fonts as detailed at the end of Section 2.
-Any numbers not using these fonts must have the design of the numbers and the layout pre-approved by the SBK Technical Director a minimum of 2 weeks before the first race.
-All digits must be of standard form. - g) Any outlines must be of a contrasting colour and the maximum width of the outline is 3 mm.
+- f) All digits must be of standard form. - g) Any outlines must be of a contrasting colour and the maximum width of the outline is 3 mm.
 The background colour must be clearly visible around all edges of the number (including outline).
 Reflective or mirror type numbers are not permitted. - h) Numbers cannot overlap. - i) No machine may enter the circuit if it does not meet the above regulations.
 If the rider does enter the circuit then no lap times will be recorded and Race Direction will at their discretion black flag the rider.